FAQs

 The Namatjira is the name given to the short course race at Run Larapinta with stages of 10-30km each day.
 It’s been named after Indigenous identity Albert Namatjira.

 Albert Namatjira (1902–1959) was a Western Aranda-speaking Aboriginal artist from Hermannsburg in the western MacDonnell Ranges in Australia.
-As one of the most prominent Aboriginal artist of the time, he was a pioneer of contemporary Indigenous Australian art.
+As one of the most prominent Aboriginal artists of the time, he was a pioneer of contemporary Indigenous Australian art.

 His watercolour Australian outback desert landscapes were of the Hermannsburg School of Aboriginal art.
-With their richly detailed watercolour depictions, the predominantly western style departed from the highly symbolic style of traditional Aboriginal art whilst drawing upon person experience.
+With their richly detailed watercolour depictions, the predominantly western style departed from the highly symbolic style of traditional Aboriginal art whilst drawing upon personal experience.

-Namatjira is also symbolic of the Australian Indigenous rights movement and the bridging of Australian cultures, being the first Northern Territory Aboriginal person to be freed from the restrictions of legislation that made Aborigines wards of the State, becoming in 1957 the first Aboriginal person to be granted Australian citizenship
+Namatjira is also symbolic of the Australian Indigenous rights movement and the bridging of Australian cultures, being the first Northern Territory Aboriginal person to be freed from the restrictions of legislation that made Aborigines wards of the State, becoming the first Aboriginal person to be granted Australian citizenship in 1957.

 Read more on Albert Namatjira on Wikipedia.